coracle-social/coracle/README.md

 - [x] Use user relays for feeds
 - [x] Publish to user relays + target relays:
 - [x] Add correct recommended relay to tags
-- [ ] Clean up nostr utils
-- [ ] Close connections that haven't been used in a while
 - [ ] Support some read/write config on relays page
 - [ ] Get real home relays for default pubkeys
 - [ ] Add settings storage on nostr, maybe use kind 0?